 Coordinate with the appropriate administrator, complete program review and maintain currency of learning outcomes assessment plans with input from faculty.

-Facilitate department operational planning and provide feedback to appropriate administrator.
+Facilitate department operational planning and provide feedback to appropriate instructional administrator.

 In consultation with the appropriate administrator, provide an annual budget and manage department budgets and expenditures; submit purchase orders.